Atlas975/Notes/MachineLearning/GeneticAlgorithms/Mutation.md

 ___
 # Mutation
+- Introduces random changes to new offspring (typically after [[Crossover]])
-- Adds diversity to search space, ensuring all of it can be explored.
+- Adds diversity to search space, this is vital to allow for more exploration and to avoid getting stuck at a local minima of the cost function
 - This prevents all chromosomes from exploring similar trees all at once
-- Can also prevent problems of reaching a local minima, mutation should still be done with a low probability to prevent erratic movement
+- The frequency of this occurring is controlled by the **mutation rate**.
+This needs to be high enough to explore while still being low enough to not disrupt convergence

 ## Bit flip mutation

 ![[Pasted image 20231112155721.png|500|500]]

 ## Permutation encoding mutation

 ![[Pasted image 20231112155807.png|500|500]]